 Can the vaccine give me COVID-19?

-No. The Pfizer vaccine does not contain SARS-CoV-2 and cannot give you COVID-19.
-In fact, none of the COVID-19 vaccines being developed in the U.S use the live virus that causes COVID-19.
-However, the goal for each of them is to teach our immune systems how to recognize and fight the virus that causes COVID-19.
+No. The vaccines do not contain SARS-CoV-2 and cannot give you COVID-19.
+In fact, none of the COVID-19 vaccines being developed in the U.S. use the live virus that causes COVID-19.
+The goal for each of them is to teach our immune systems how to recognize and fight the virus that causes COVID-19.
 Sometimes this process can cause symptoms, such as fever.
 These symptoms are normal and are a sign that the body is building immunity.

 Why should I get the COVID-19 vaccine?